ShutterStarTW/wp-autoplugin/README.md

 Compatible models from these providers can be used for structured Plan, Code, and Review work.

-OpenAI, Anthropic, and experimental ChatGPT Subscription models with the required capabilities can also use the native read-only source tools.
 Model capabilities vary, so not every model supports source exploration, vision, structured output, or every project type.

 ### Experimental ChatGPT Subscription support